Mary Stella Edwards: Legacy

-Mary Stella Edwards donated a collection of her own and Ackland's work to Burton Art Gallery and Museum in Bideford, dating between 1913 and 1965.

-Works by Ackland and Edwards can be found at The Victoria and Albert Museum, the Museum of London, The National Museum of Wales and Abbot Hall Art Gallery in Kendal, Westmorland.
+Mary Stella Edwards donated a collection of her own and Ackland's work, dating from 1913 and 1965, to Burton Art Gallery and Museum in Bideford.
+Other works by Ackland and Edwards are held by the Victoria and Albert Museum, the Museum of London, Amgueddfa Cymru – Museum Wales and Abbot Hall Art Gallery in Kendal, Westmorland.

 Bucks Mills Cabin, originally managed by the Ackland-Edwards Charitable Trust, passed to The National Trust in 2004.
-It is a Grade II listed building under the Planning Act 1990 as amended for its special architectural or historic interest, a time box of life at Bucks Mills in the middle of the 20th century.
-As agreed with the Ackland-Edwards Charitable Trust, it is currently artist–in–residence summer home and occasionally open to public.
-Listed in 2017, the Cabin is one of the England's landmarks to be given listed status as part of a "queer histories" project.
+It is a Grade II listed building under the Planning Act 1990 as amended for its special architectural or historic interest.
+As agreed with the Ackland-Edwards Charitable Trust, it is an artist–in–residence summer home and occasionally open to public.
+Listed in 2017, the Cabin was one of Historic England's properties to be given listed status as part of a "queer histories" project.